noisepy/NoisePy/README.md

 <img src="https://raw.githubusercontent.com/mdenolle/NoisePy/master/docs/figures/logo.png" width="800" height="400">

-# Citation:
-Please cite the following reference if you use the code for your publication:
-Jiang, C. and Denolle, M. "NoisePy: a new high-performance python tool for seismic ambient noise seismology."
-Seismological Research Letter 91 (3): 1853–1866.

 ## Major updates include
 * adding options for several stacking methods such as nth-root, robust-stacking, auto-covariance and selective.
 A script is added to the folder of application_modules to cross-compare the effects of different stacking method (note that `substack` parameter in S2 has to be `True` in order to use it)
 * adding a jupter notebook for tutorials on performing seismic monitoring analysis using NoisePy